 Before you are enrolled in a women’s treatment center, you will undergo a psychological assessment.
-Prior to the psychiatric evaluation, you will need to undergo a series of medical assessments in order to eliminate the possibilities of having a medical disease or in some cases, the anatomical causes of your symptoms.
+Prior to the psychiatric evaluation at rehab, you will need to undergo a series of medical assessments in order to eliminate the possibilities of having a medical disease or in some cases, the anatomical causes of your symptoms.

 It is not surprising why some people wonder about what happens during a psychiatric evaluation.
 While they can be done in different ways, most of these assessments are accomplished through an interview where you sit on one end of the table and the psychologist sits on the other side.